bstiffler582/SequentialComScheduler/README.md

 [3]"Enables handling of incoming and outgoing COM messages while waiting for responses from synchronous calls.
 You can use message filtering to prevent waiting on a synchronous call from blocking another application."

-The scheduler was designed to be used for automating tasks in Visual Studio (using the EnvDTE namespace).
+The scheduler was originally designed to be used for automating tasks in Visual Studio (using the EnvDTE namespace).

+See Program.main() for example usage.

 References: